MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/migrate-tool.md

 ## Step 1: Analyze & Plan Migration

-The **Analyze & Plan Migration** tab gives you a view of what is currently in your Azure subscription’s resource group.
+The **Analyze & Plan Migration** tab gives you a view of what is currently in your Azure subscription's resource group.

 ![Analyze & Plan Migration tab](media/migrate-tool/migrate-tool-step1.png)